davidjb/dotfiles/README.rst

   * Indentation of reST files - changes indent levels but changes from implicit to explicit numbering (or unordered to ordered)
-  * YouCompleteMe scratch/preview window open until end parethesis
   * Python support (refactoring etc)
   * PyMode and Rope for refactoring support

+* Convert to Salt provisioning
 * Handle private aliases for Bashrc
-* Handle private SSH configuration
+* Handle private SSH configuration/generation
 * Determine other standard dependencies for development
 * Automate installation of:

   * Virtualenv-wrapper
   * zest.releaser with aliases
+  * Vagrant and MongoDB

 Thanks
 ======